 Interviews are classified as a qualitative method of research that is used to obtain the interviewees’ perceptions and attitudes to the issues.
 The main issue that is often faced when interviewing is making decisions and about who are the key people who will be the best candidates for the interview and how the interview will be conducted.
 With the help of interviews, researchers can get the data they seek for their dissertation research question and look forward to getting a better perceive of their subjects and what they think.

-An interview can be approached in several ways; the methods you choose depend on what you are trying to find out.
+An interview can be approached in several ways; your chosen methods depend on what you are trying to find out.
 The top interviewing techniques you can go for include:

 - Life history